synthetik-technologies/blastfoam/README.md

 Looking forward to connecting with current and new blastFOAMers!
 Please do reach out with any questions, suggestions, or topics to cover during the workshop and we shall endeavor to work them into the program.

-More information and registration here: https://www.eventbrite.com/e/blastfoam-workshop-tickets-100310659884
+More information and registration here: [blastFoam July 2020 Virtual Workshop](https://www.eventbrite.com/e/blastfoam-workshop-july-2020-tickets-103242747838)